-One of the most dangerous and feared types of mold is black mold.
+One of the most feared types of mold is black mold.
 Also known by its scientific name, Stachybotrys chart arum is one of the most common toxic molds that frequently appear in the home and workplace.
 While often black in color, black mold spores can also appear blue or green.

 Reasons to Test for Black Mold in the Home